executablebooks/MyST-NB/docs/use/inline_execution.md

 This is a Proof of Concept notebook for inline variables.

-This notebook is executed using top-matter:
+This notebook's execution mode is set by using the top-matter:

 ```md
 ---
 mystnb:
     execution_mode: inline